 - I am glad you took this argument all the way to put marketing automation software against not only PPC agencies but to the extent of outsourcing as a whole concept.

-Hiring a PPC partner agency and outsourcing are two very concepts.
-As far as outsourcing is concerned I believe B2B marketers can see whether or not outsourcing works for their business.
+Hiring a PPC partner agency and outsourcing are two very different concepts.
+As far as outsourcing is concerned, I believe B2B marketers can see whether or not outsourcing works for their business.
 I would counter your argument when it comes down to a PPC partner agency vs in-house.
 But that might be the discussion for some other day, another article may be.

 ”The main value provided by agencies is expertise with SEM, and as I’ll explain, you can bring much of that expertise in-house by using the right kind of pay per click management software.”